maxobaxo/js-ama/README.md

   * It can allow users to submit answers to an existing question, and display the submitted answer on the page containing additional question-specific information.

 3. Architectural Outline
+  * Header/Footer
+    * Link to Homepage
+    * Link to LinkedIn
   * Homepage (Index Route)
+    * Add-Question Component
+      * Conditional statement displaying an 'Add' button or Question-Submission Form
     * Loop/List containing a Question-Tile Component
       * Question-Tile Component
         * Question Content & Question Author